-Next to each sweetener’s name, you will see “GI” and then a number.
-This refers to the Glycemic Index, which measures how much your blood sugar is raised by a certain food.
+Beside each sweetener’s name, you will see “GI” and then a number.
+This refers to the Glycemic Index, which measures how much a certain food raises your blood sugar.
 Many sweeteners are 0 GI, meaning they don’t raise blood sugar.
-The base-line is insulin, which measures up at 100.
-Typically you want to use the sweeteners that are lowest in GI, but may find it more beneficial (taste wise) to use a mixture.

 Stevia – GI: 0

 Stevia is an herb commonly known as the sugar leaf.
 This completely nutrient-free extract has grown tremendously in popularity over the last few years and is used regularly by many keto dieters.

 It is considered a food supplement, free of calories, with sweetening power about 300 times higher than sucrose (table sugar).
 It is not metabolized by the body and remains stable at both low and high temperatures.

 Stevia extract has been found to promote health as well.
 Studies have shown that stevia can reduce blood pressure slightly, lower blood glucose and insulin levels in diabetics and healthy subjects, and fight inflammation.

 This triple effect (i.e., stevia’s impact on inflammation, blood sugar regulation, and blood pressure) makes stevia particularly useful in the treatment of patients with obesity, metabolic syndrome, heart disease, and/or diabetes.
 Among all of the sweeteners that have been extensively studied, stevia seems to be the most promising from a health improvement perspective.

 When purchasing, look for the liquid-based stevia.
 Typically this is raw powdered stevia mixed with a solution that keeps it pure.
 Powdered stevia is also a great option as long as the only ingredient is stevia extract.